 Who we are

-This Privacy Notice governs the collection, storage and use of personal information collected by Polychrome Ltd, via the website at urlprofiler.com, through the desktop software ‘URL Profiler,’ and any 3rd parties used by the organisation.
+This Privacy Notice governs the collection, storage and use of personal information collected by 301 Media LLC , via the website at urlprofiler.com, through the desktop software ‘URL Profiler,’ and any 3rd parties used by the organization.

 What we collect

 We ask for your name and email address when you signup to our service.
 This allows us to send you licenses via serial number, to enable you to use the software.